Florida Literacy CoalitionFlorida Literacy CoalitionFlorida Literacy Coalition

 The G. Unger Vetlesen Foundation

 The mission of the organization is voluntarily aiding and contributing to religious, charitable, scientific, literary, and education uses and purposes, in New York, elsewhere in the United States, and throughout the world.
-Letters of Inquiry are accepted year-round.
-Proposals are reviewed in June and December.
+Proposals may be submitted only by invitation.
+Unsolicited proposals will not be reviewed.

 Johnson Controls